ZarimpaAnna/pet-care-application/README.md

 `http://localhost:5173`

-If the frontend runs on a different port, its origin must also be added to the CORS configuration in:
+The backend CORS configuration allows the default Vite development (http://localhost:5173) and preview (http://localhost:4173) origins.
+If Vite starts on a different port, the corresponding origin must be added to the CORS configuration.

 `petcare_backend/src/main/java/gr/aueb/cf9/petcare/config/SecurityConfig.java`